Felicity Wilson-Haffenden: Career

 Formerly a keen hockey player, she took up cycling during the COVID-19 pandemic and after showing an aptitude for the sport attended a Talent ID program at the Tasmanian Institute of Sport (TIS).
 In 2023, she won both the U19 road race and time trial titles at the Australian road championships.
 She won the junior time trial at the 2023 UCI Road World Championships in Glasgow.
 Later that year, she turned professional with UCI Women's WorldTeam on a three-year contract.

+In January 2026, she won the senior Australian National Time Trial Championships.
+She was selected to ride for Australia at the 2026 Commonwealth Games in Glasgow, Scotland, winning the gold medal in the team pursuit on 30 July.
+She initially qualified for the bronze medal race in the individual pursuit but was disqualified following random post-race equipment checks by official which deemed a strapping tape to her shoulders to alleviate discomfort constituted a "morphological change", with teammate Sophie Edwards also disqualified for having too much padding in her helmet.

+In September, she won the U23 time trial at the 2026 UCI Road World Championships in Montreal.
+She signed a two year contract with Fenix Premier-Tech starting in the 2027 season.